The Intuitive Way to Plan During Preptober (for NaNoWriMo)

 1. Preptober Planning.

-In October 2017, I planned.
+In October 2017, I made very loose plans.
 I had a rough idea of the topics I wanted to write about.
-I grabbed 30 index cards, pulled out my Sharpies, and cranked Metallica with the goal of 1 topic on each card.
+I grabbed 30 index cards, pulled out my Sharpies, and cranked up Metallica with the goal of one topic on each card.
 The whole process took 15 minutes.

 2. Getting ahead on content creation.